dgroomes/aws-playground/lambda/README.md

 This project is implemented as a multi-module Gradle project:

 * `hello-world-lambda/`
-  * The is the module of importance.
+  * This is the module of importance.
 The `:hello-world-lambda` module represents the actual *Lambda function*.
 Specifically, it has a class that implements the AWS Handler interface `com.amazonaws.services.lambda.runtime.RequestHandler`.
 * `simulator/`
   * Simulates the AWS Lambda deployment environment.
 This is a runnable Java program that serves the Lambda function in a local web server.
 This is useful for your local development workflow.
 The simulator maps the HTTP request to an event object and invokes the function.
 Related: [AWS Lambda docs: *Request and response payloads*](https://docs.aws.amazon.com/lambda/latest/dg/urls-invocation.html#urls-payloads).
-    Similarly, it base 64 encodes the payload, which Lambda also does.
+    Similarly, it base64 encodes the payload, which Lambda also does.
 * `echo/`
   * This is a toy library.
 It echos a given message into a JSON string.

 The program is uploaded to AWS and a Lambda [*function URL*](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html) is configured to execute the Lambda function.

-I've implemented my function in Java 11 because Lambda supports only up to Java 11 (Corretto) as of May 2022.
-While I'm interested in using Lambda's support for Docker images, I need to stick to the "paved road" to start with.
+I've implemented my function with Java 21.
+Thankfully AWS Lambda was quick to support the 21 release of Java after only about a month.
+While I'm also interested in using Lambda's support for Docker images, I need to stick to the "paved road" to start with.
 I don't want to pile on caveats to my learning journey.

 ## Instructions

 Follow these instructions to test the program, deploy it locally in a simulator, and deploy it to AWS as a Lambda function:

-1. Use Java 11
+1. Pre-requisite: Java 21
 2. Run the test suite:
    * ```shell
      ./gradlew test
      ```
-4. Deploy the program locally in the Lambda simulator:
+3. Deploy the program locally in the Lambda simulator:
    * ```shell
      ./gradlew :simulator:run
      ```